Debagram railway station

-Debagram railway station is a railway station under Sealdah railway division of Eastern Railway zone of India.
-It serves Debagram and Kaliganj areas and situated in station road at Debagram on the Lalgola to Krishnanagar line in Nadia in the Indian state of West Bengal.
+Debagram railway station is a railway station under the Sealdah railway division of Eastern Railway zone of India.
+It serves the Debagram and Kaliganj areas and situated in the station road at Debagram on the Lalgola to Krishnanagar line in Nadia, West Bengal.
 The distance between Sealdah and Debagram is 143 km.
-Few EMU and Lalgola passengers trains are passing through Debagram railway station.
+Few EMU and Lalgola passengers trains pass through Debagram railway station.

 Electrification

 The 128 km long Krishnanagar–Lalgola stretch including Debagram railway station was electrified in 2004 for EMU services.